 A virtual consultation is needed to determine how many veneers are needed, or if veneers are the best option.
 It is best to have an even number of veneers.
 Four to twelve upper veneers — and as many as 20 to 24 total veneers for those who wish to enhance their lower teeth as well — will give the best results.
 It is rare for six veneers to be placed.
 They can shadow the back teeth and give an artificial appearance to the smile from the side.

-Once we decide on the look of the veneers at your first in-person appointment, it will take two additional appointments to complete the veneers.
+Once we decide on the look of the veneers at your first in-person appointment, it will take two additional appointments to complete porcelain veneers.
 The first treatment appointment is to prepare the shape of the teeth, scan the teeth, and place temporary veneers.
 The temporary veneers are worn for 2-3 weeks.
 The second treatment appointment is to remove the temporary veneers and cement the final porcelain veneers.
 In total, the whole process takes 3-5 weeks.

 Temporary veneers are plastic veneers that are worn between the veneer preparation appointment and the veneer cementation appointment.
 They are worn to protect the teeth that have been modified and to try out the new tooth design.
 They are made to look like the final veneers.
 Patients are contacted 48 hours after receiving their temporary veneers to discuss the design.
 It is an excellent way for patients to experience the new look and color of the teeth and provide feedback to help make design decisions for the final veneers.